WallStreetMojo

 Formula to Calculate Depreciation Expense

-The formula of Depreciation Expense is used to find how much value of the asset can be deducted as an expense through the income statement.
-Depreciation may be defined as the decrease in the value of the asset due to wear and tear over a period of time.
+The formula of Depreciation Expense is used to find how much asset value can be deducted as an expense through the income statement.
+Depreciation may be defined as the decrease in the asset's value due to wear and tear over time.
 It is a non-cash expense forming part of profit and loss statements.
 E.g., depreciation on plant and machinery, furniture and fixture, motor vehicles, and other tangible fixed assets.

 There are primarily 4 different formulas to calculate the depreciation amount.
 Let’s discuss each one of them –